Food, Fireworks and Fun!

 Free Kids' Zone: 3:00pm-7:00pm

 America's Birthday Bash is presented by Bayfront Park Management Trust, a limited agency of the City of Miami, with support from the City of Miami, the Mayor and the Miami City Commission.
-Additional support is provided by Bayside Marketplace and Waste Services of Florida, Inc.
+Additional support is provided by the Downtown Development Authority, Bayside Marketplace and Progressive Waste Solutions of FL, INC.

 Fireworks barges will not anchor on or above the designated critical habitats.
 If a fireworks barge must be positioned over a sensitive reef area, it should maintain its position using onboard propulsion systems or auxiliary vessels to assist rather than using anchors or spuds to hold itself in place.